ckan/ckanext-validation/README.md

 Make sure to use indentation if the value spans multiple lines otherwise it won't be parsed.

-If you are using a cloud-based storage backend for uploads check [Private datasets](#private-datasets) for other configuration settings that might be relevant.
+If you are using a cloud-based storage backend for uploads, check [Private datasets](#private-datasets) for other configuration settings that might be relevant.

 ### Display badges